cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 <img width="936" alt="image" src="https://user-images.githubusercontent.com/110976272/223523069-7475ff01-b69c-4d9c-9914-ccaf4b5670f7.png">

 ## 1.3.
-Single Hub VNET without Global Reach
+Single Hub VNet without Global Reach

 When Global Reach is not available, Transit can be achieved via the FW in the Hub VNet by configuring additional static routes and UDRs (highlighted on the diagrams below):